-Animals, pets or fowl must have current immunizations, if immunizations are available for the type of animal, pet or fowl; and be free from disease.
-Animals that are poisonous and/ or aggressive in nature are prohibited.
+Animals, pets or fowl must be properly vaccinated, if vaccinations are available for the type of animal, pet or fowl; and be free from disease.
+Animals that are poisonous, aggressive, or pose a potential threat of harm to children in care are prohibited.
 Custodial parents or legal guardian must be informed in writing of all animals on the premises of the home.
 Such information may be provided by way of a parent flyer, a notification statement, or a statement included in the child's enrollment form.
 Documentation of current immunizations must be available for review upon request by the licensing authority.